 Propensity to default (PTD) model, given a promise to pay

 A PTD model, given a promise to pay, allows an agent to understand the likelihood of a customer breaking their promise to pay.
 By having this information on hand, the agent can adjust their conversation with the customer accordingly.
 For example, if a customer has a low propensity to default, the agent may feel a quick confirmation of the promise to pay is enough to ensure the promise is kept.
-However, if a customer has a high propensity to default, the agent may want to spend more time explaining the repercussions of non-payment; confirm the source of payment, ensure the level and timing of the promise aligns to the customer income and discuss ways of how to make a payment to better ensure that the promise is sincere and that the promise is kept.
+However, if a customer has a high propensity to default, the agent may want to spend more time explaining the repercussions of non-payment; confirm the source of payment, ensure the level and timing of the promise aligns with the customer’s income and discuss ways of how to make a payment to better ensure that the promise is sincere and that the promise is kept.

 Preferred installment model

 A preferred installment model aims to predict the largest amount a customer is likely able to pay.
 This amount could be used by an agent to better negotiate the promise to pay value.
-For example, suppose the preferred instalment amount is R200.
+For example, suppose the preferred installment amount is R200.
 If the client promises to pay R100, the agent could try to persuade the client to pay more, knowing the client can likely afford to increase the payment amount.
-However, if the client promises to pay R300, it is possible the client cannot afford to make the payment therefore increasing the likelihood of breaking the promise to pay.
-Given this, the agent could suggest to the client that he rather commits to a lower payment and if the opportunity exists, to make further payments later on.
+However, if the client promises to pay R300, it is possible the client cannot afford to make the payment, therefore, increasing the likelihood of breaking the promise to pay.
+Given this, the agent could suggest to the client that he rather commits to a lower payment and if the opportunity exists, make further payments later on.

 Settlement amount model

-A settlement amount model gives an agent the best account level settlement offer that should be negotiated with a client to maximise the lifetime collection return of the portfolio.
+A settlement amount model gives an agent the best account-level settlement offer that should be negotiated with a client to maximise the lifetime collection return of the portfolio.
 The account level settlement offer is analytically defined by evaluating each client’s expected lifetime recoveries to ensure that expected payments from expected paying customers are retained while increasing payments from expected non-paying clients.

-Having the account level settlement offers displayed to the collections agent makes the option and negotiation of a settlement offer top of mind.
+Having the account-level settlement offers displayed to the collections agent makes the option and negotiation of a settlement offer top of mind.

-The first two models use a very similar methodology to predict a likelihood of payment following an RPC or a likelihood of default on a promise to pay.
-The typical definition and outcome period of a payment is R50 in the month following RPC while that of a default is as per the broken promise flag in the collections system.
+The first two models use a very similar methodology to predict the likelihood of payment following an RPC or a likelihood of default on a promise to pay.
+The typical definition and outcome period of payment is R50 in the month following RPC while that of a default is as per the broken promise flag in the collections system.
 The models will use past behaviour and trends to predict future behaviour.
 Therefore, an extensive list of features based on historical data will be created to use in the model development.
 Once all of the above has been established, predictive modelling techniques will be used to model the outcome.
 These models rely on there being sufficient historical behavioural data for modelling and feature creation.

-The preferred instalment model will predict the probability of default for a range of promise to pay values.
+The preferred installment model will predict the probability of default for a range of promise to pay values.
 The typical outcome period of this payment is in line with the promise to pay due date while that of a default is as per the broken promise flag in the collections system.
 After creating an extensive list of features based on historical data, action-effect modelling will be used to determine the probability of default with each promise to pay amount.
 From this, either the maximum expected value for each account holder can be calculated (i.e. expected payment value, given the probability of default), and/or a maximum default threshold can be applied (i.e. no values above a certain default level will be considered).

-The preferred instalment model relies on there being sufficient data in terms of the range of promise to pay values with some account-holders breaking their promise to pay while others keeping their promise to pay.
+The preferred installment model relies on there being sufficient data in terms of the range of promise to pay values with some account-holders breaking their promise to pay while others keeping their promise to pay.